MJKWoolnough/ics/README.md

 ```

 PropTimezoneID specifies the text value that uniquely identifies the "VTIMEZONE"
-calendar component in the scope of an iCalendar object
+calendar component in the scope of an iCalendar object.

 #### type PropTimezoneName